Facebook Messenger hits 1.2 billion monthly users, up from 1B in July

 Normally adding 200 million users in 8 months to a product that already has a billion would reduce the average engagement, but most apps don’t have Facebook Messenger’s network effect.
 Now with 1.2 billion monthly active users, “we increased engagement massively in terms of number of messages sent per active user.
 We had double-digit growth percentage-wise” Facebook’s head of Messenger David Marcus tells me.

 Despite its bots not living up to the hype, Messenger had another banner year.
 It grew just a bit slower, since last time it got from 800 million to 1 billion users in just six months.
-It’s daily US iOS App Annie download rank is up from a year ago, though a little down from a high point in June.
+Its daily US iOS App Annie download rank is up from a year ago, though a little down from a high point in June.
 But Marcus says the chat app is transcending being where people “find their Facebook friends they don’t have a phone number for.”
 For some it’s become “a primary communications channel.”

 Now it’s working to become more than just the most popular SMS replacement in the Western world.